The House Exterior Interiors Plans Location Request a Viewing

 Wietersheim Architekten

 The restoration was conceived and executed by architect Franz von Wietersheim — one of the most respected practices in the German-speaking world.
-Uncoated steel hinges, hand-cut stone, polished concrete with local aggregate, reed-canopied terraces.
+Uncoated steel hinges, hand-cut stone, local aggregate finishes, reed-canopied terraces.
 Everything built to age with dignity.

 "The precise-cut Canfanar stone, raw concrete, fragile steel profiles and dark-stained wood — all executed by local craftsmen, largely without industrial production."